Innovative Teaching and Learning through Lesson Study

 It is this theory-informed approach to lesson study that the course will aspire to facilitate in schools.
 However, participating teachers will also be encouraged to explore the relevance of other pedagogical theories as resources for lesson study.

 A flexible programme

-- As a stand-alone 30 credit Master’s-level module.
-Clusters of 2-4 teachers from your school can register to undertake the 30 credit Master’s-level module on a stand-alone basis.
+- As a stand-alone 30 Master’s level credit module.
+You can register to undertake the 30 Master’s level credit module on a stand-alone basis.
 You will be required to attend the six sessions at UEA listed below and complete both the Formative and Summative assessments.
 Practical support from the course tutor for conducting a collaborative Lesson Study in their school (a course requirement) will be on offer.

 Taught sessions and school visits

 Below are the dates for the Lesson Study course, all 17.00-20.00:

 - Thursday 21 March 2019

 - Thursday 27 June 2019 (Master’s credit students only)

 - Saturday 20 July 2019 (MA EPR Annual Conference - Master's credit students only)